 - (4) The affiliate Arauco invited tenders for the sale of 80,489 hectares of forestry land, and several domestic and foreign companies submitted bids.
 These bids were received from interested parties in December 2020, and Arauco selected the bid submitted by a consortium led by BTG Pactual Timberland Investment Group LLC, which included British Columbia Investment Management Corporation and APG Asset Management N.V. (hereinafter the "Consortium"), as this bid had the highest price and also proposed a working procedure to reach a final agreement within reasonable terms.
-This transaction involved reclassifying land, biological assets and roads to assets held for sale. - (5) On April 28, 2021, the sale of a property with no strategic value to the Company was authorized.
+This transaction involved the reclassification to Assets held for sale of land, biological assets and roads, most of which have now been sold. - (5) On April 28, 2021, the sale of a property with no strategic value to the Company was authorized.

-On January 22, 2020, Compañía de Petróleos de Chile Copec S.A. authorized the sale of 71 unrequired properties that were mainly houses, land and buildings with no strategic value to the Company.
+On January 22, 2020, Compañía de Petróleos de Chile Copec S.A. authorized the sale of 71 un required properties that were mainly houses, land and buildings with no strategic value to the Company.